cghss/IHR-costing/calculator-tool/readme.md

 - specify a set of user inputs and assumptions
 - estimate yearly costs and generate simple visual graphics and outputs

-The calculator script will be designed to help calculate costs for one country at a time.
+The calculator script is designed to help calculate costs for one country at a time.